“I believe that the world’s greatest wines are defined by place, as opposed to winemaking manipulation.” Winemaker Eric Johnson

-After hand harvest and cluster sorting, the pinot noir is predominantly destemmed, though 25% whole clusters are maintained in vineyard blocks that achieve good stem lignification.
-Destemmed grapes are berry sorted before they are gravity fed into small open top fermenters.
-Before fermentation, the must undergoes a "cold soak" of three to five days to extract color, aroma, and flavor.
-Only native yeasts ferment the pinot noir, with the objective being a long, slow fermentation.
-Maximum fermentation temperatures range from 85°-92° F. After a cuvaison of about ten days, the wine is racked, with minimal settling, into medium-heavy toasted French Oak barrels where it ages for 15-18 months before bottling.
+After hand harvest and cluster sorting, the Pinot Noir is predominantly destemmed, and berry sorted before berries gravity-flow into small open-top fermenters.
+Before fermentation, the must undergoes a "cold soak" of 3-5 days to extract color, aroma, and flavor.
+Native yeasts ferment the Pinot Noir, with the objective being a long, slow fermentation.
+After a cuvaison of about 12-14 days, the wine is racked, with minimal settling, into medium-heavy toasted French Oak barrels, where it ages for 15-18 months before bottling.
 Generally 30-35% of the barrels are new.

-During their elevage, wines from individual vineyard blocks are kept separate for the first 8-10 months before a series of blind tastings are conducted to assemble the Single Vineyard Selections.
+During their elevage, wines from individual vineyard blocks are kept separate for the first 8-10 months, before a series of blind tastings are conducted to assemble the Single Vineyard Selections.
 Year after year, these wines typically come from the same few blocks within each respective vineyard.
-The Estate Chardonnay and Pinot Noir generally incorporate all of the vineyard blocks farmed by the family in the Arroyo Grande Valley.
-Before bottling, all barrels are tasted individually and any not meeting Talley Vineyards strict quality standards are kept out of the final blend.
-The wines are then gently bottled, using in-house bottling equipment.
+The Estate Chardonnay and Pinot Noir generally incorporate all of the vineyard blocks farmed by the Talley family in the Arroyo Grande Valley.
+Before bottling, all barrels are tasted individually and any not meeting Winemaker Eric Johnson's strict quality standards are kept out of the final blend.
+The wines are then gently bottled, generally without filtration, using state-of-the art in-house bottling equipment.

 Talley Vineyards wines are regarded as some of the most age-worthy Chardonnays and Pinot Noirs produced in California.
 Though enjoyable upon release, they will age gracefully for more than ten years after the vintage.